rosedj1/CMSOfficeHours/UF/HiPerGator.md

 showAssoc <username>  # See what groups are associated with <username>. slurmInfo             # See your primary group's info. slurmInfo <group>     # See a particular group's info.

+# Memory/space allocation:
+blue_quota     # See how much space your group uses on /blue/. blue_quota -u  # See how much space you take up on /blue/.

+orange_quota   # See how much space your group uses on /orange/. home_quota     # See how much space you take up on /home/<your_UN>/.

 ```

 If you want access to certain software, you typically have to do `module load <package>`.